hs950559/coryrylan.com/_posts/2016-08-19-angular-upgrade-strategies-with-proxies.md

 ---
 layout: post
-title: Angular 2 Upgrade Strategies with Proxies
+title: Angular Upgrade Strategies with Proxies
-description: A overview of how to upgrade a large scale web application to Angular 2 with server side proxies.
+description: A overview of how to upgrade a large scale web application to Angular with server side proxies.
-keywords: Cory Rylan, Angular 2, ANgular 2 upgrade, Angular CLI, Proxies
+keywords: Cory Rylan, angular, angular 2 upgrade, angular CLI, proxies
-tags: Angular2
+tags: angular
 date: 2016-08-19
+updated: 2016-12-19
-permalink: /blog/angular-2-upgrade-strategies-with-proxies
+permalink: /blog/angular-upgrade-strategies-with-proxies
 demo:
 ---

-Angular 2 is almost upon us and many are already starting to convert their existing apps to Angular 2.
+{% include ng-version.html %}

+Angular 2.x and later is a significant change/rewrite from Angular 1.x and with it different architecture ideas.
 This post we are going to cover some ideas and techniques for upgrading a traditional server side application like ASP.NET, PHP, or Rails.
 The following techniques we at [Vintage Software](https://vintagesoftware.com) have used in production with great success.
 These techniques are not just for Angular apps but can be applied to any web technology stack.